 The Four Key Influencers to rank Organically on Amazon

 The four key influencers to organically rank on Amazon are Text Match Relevancy, Price, Inventory, and Sales Velocity.

 While these four elements hold the most weight in Amazon’s organic rank, this isn’t to say other factors don’t contribute as well.

 Text Match Relevancy

-A strong keyword strategy, is arguably, the most important element to gain traction on Amazon.
+A strong keyword strategy is arguable, the most important element to gaining traction on Amazon.
 Without a keyword strategy and implementation, a brand/product will not get the most out of Amazon.
-Additionally, the majority of sales are driven by branded searches instead of generic searches.

 For example, consumer A searches, “Head and Shoulders” and purchases their dandruff shampoo.
 The brand was able to capture that sale because of brand influence driven outside of Amazon.
 Now, consumer B searches, “dandruff shampoo,” and opts to purchase Head & Shoulders.
 The sale is much more powerful and incremental than a brand-driven sale.